renayearnshaw/FunctionalProgramming/README.md

 Allows new methods to be added to an interface that are automatically available in all implementations.
 Implementions are therefore not forced to implement the new methods.
 This preserves backward compatibility.
+7. Monads - a type of wrapper object that:
+   - wraps data
+   - provides a way of extracting the data
+   - contains a `flatMap()` method (or something that does the equivalent)